Linux Device Interface - linux_dev

 New Transmissions

-linux_dev receives SKBs from Linux containing packets that must be sent as well as metadata describing how they should be sent. linux_dev must secure an empty Tx packet buffer, DMA the contents of the SKB into it, and inform the low-level MAC that the payload is ready to be sent.
+linux_dev receives SKBs from Linux containing packets that must be sent as well as metadata describing how they should be sent.
+When requested by the driver, linux_dev will aggregate multiple SKBs into a single A-MPDU (Aggregated MAC Protocol Data Unit) transmission.
+The process involves:

 Completed Transmissions

-linux_dev packages the status of a completed transmission and informs Linux of that the SKB is finished.
+linux_dev packages the status of completed transmissions and informs Linux the the SKBs are finished.